ajeyln/python_learn_forever/pytest/README.md

 def test_divisible_by_6(input_value):
    assert input_value % 6 == 0
 ```
-+ **Parametrizing fixtures** <br />
++ <a name="param"></a></a>**Parametrizing fixtures** <br />
 The decorator enables parametrization of arguments for a test function.

     Eg: While running pytest for the below script, It will take arguments from parameterized fixture <br />
     There are totally 3 sets of argument in below example and based on this arguments pytest will generate test results.

 ```python
 import pytest
 @pytest.mark.parametrize("test_input,expected", [("3+5", 8), ("2+4", 6), ("6*9", 42)])
 def test_eval(test_input, expected):
     assert eval(test_input) == expected
 ```
-### Monkey Patching <br />
-Sometimes in tests we need to invoke code which cannot be easily tested such as Operating system, System configuration etc

 ## <a name="useful"></a> Useful Links